 \subsection{Feature Extraction}

-\tablename~\ref{tab:features-description} shows the sources where features are extracted, their description, and the total number of features extracted.
-Focusing on EEG features, the eight extracted features for each channel are: mean, standard deviation, variance, 5th percentile, 1st quartile, median, 3rd quartile and 95th percentile.
+\tablename~\ref{tab:features-description} shows the sources from which features are extracted, their description, and the total number of features calculated.
+Focusing on EEG features, the eight extracted features for each channel are: mean, standard deviation, variance, 5th percentile, first quartile, median, third quartile, and 95th percentile.
 Thus, a total of $8\times17=136$ features are obtained.
-Subsequently, three feature vectors are assembled to train the models.
-The first one, referring to the 136 EEG features; the second, making use of the five PSD features alone; and the third, combining PSD with the EOG, containing a total of six features.
+Moreover, five features using PSD are calculated, one per frequency band among the 17 EEG channels.
+Finally, this phase calculates a final EOG feature.
+Then, the classification stage of the framework receives three feature vectors corresponding to the different combinations of features tested: the first,{1)} the use of the 136 EEG features; the second,{2)} the use of the five PSD features alone; and the third,{3)} a combination of PSD and EOG features.